ml-archive/guidelines/README.md

  - Check for libraries included multiple times
  - Make sure you run the APK you ship at least once.
  - Upload keystore file to Google drive / Include password (https://drive.google.com/open?id=0B09IfosUwe8iSXVxUWR6am9wSmc)

-# Nodes Android

-We love what we do and care about the products we create.
-They are a team effort, together with our designers, backend developers, project managers, and all the other people at Nodes.

-We try to write clean code and separate the pieces of code that occur often in our apps into separate libraries that can be reused in other projects.
-Our open source activity can be found on [GitHub](https://github.com/nodes-ios).

-We try to increase our contribution to the iOS developer community through:

-- abstracting relevant parts of our code and turning them into open source libraries that other developers can use
-- encouraging our team members to join iOS related meetups, groups and conferences
-- encouraging our team members to speak at iOS events
-- contributing back to some of the other open source libraries we use through issues and PRs
-- encouraging our team members to write tech articles about any topic they desire on our [engineering blog](https://engineering.nodesagency.com/)

-We create lots of apps for our clients.
-Most of those apps rely heavily on web APIs.
-We abstracted the common operations for working with web APIs, and that's how [Serializable](https://github.com/nodes-ios/Serializable) and [Cashier](https://github.com/nodes-ios/Cashier) were born.
-Another issue that was common in all the apps we do was handling keyboard appearance events.
-This led to the appearance of [KeyboardHelper](https://github.com/nodes-ios/KeyboardHelper).

-We are currently in the process of abstracting parts of our codebase into open source libraries that can be reused in other projects.
-As well as this, we are trying to change our way of thinking for current and future projects and when we encounter a feature whose implementation can be reused in other projects we try to implement it as a separate component which we open source.
-We are just beginning, and it is a big change, but this is what we aim for in the long run.

 # Team meetings
 Here are the recurring meetings the Android team takes part in: